CodosaurusLLC/CodosaurusLLC.github.io/speaking/cfps-ending-soon.md

 or sometimes closely related things
 (like the BEAM or C++),
-- or _not_ tightly focused on any particular tech stack (though it may _lean heavily_ towards one or two), domain, technique, methodology, etc.,
+- or _not_ tightly focused on any particular tech stack (though it may _lean heavily_ towards one or two), OS, domain, technique, methodology, etc.,
 - or occasionally testing
 (of the kind devs should do to their own code,